 |Air (Day) °F||Air (Night) °F||Water °F|

 Few rivers offer whitewater excitement suitable for such a wide range of ages and experience levels as the Main Salmon.
-Its Class III rapids are a great whitewater introduction for the beginning rafter, yet challenging enough to inspire adrenaline in experienced river runners.
+Its Class III rapids are a great whitewater introduction for the beginning rafter, yet challenging enough to inspire adrenaline in experienced river runners (Class IV possible at peak flows).
 The Main’s water flows freely, without the obstruction of man-made dams, surging through a scenic river canyon in rolling wave trains and exciting drops, separated by lazy stretches during which you can sit back, relax, and enjoy the company of your fellow travelers.

 Before booking your trip with OARS, there are a few important considerations we’d like you to know about.